cloudprober/cloudprober/README.md

 # Cloudprober: Reliable System Monitoring, Simplified!

-Cloudprober supercharges your monitoring with active probes (see [why probers](https://medium.com/@manugarg/why-you-need-probers-f38400f5830e)) to ensure your systems—homelabs, microservices, APIs, websites, or cloud-to-on-prem connections—run smoothly.
-Detect failures before your users do.
+Cloudprober supercharges your monitoring with active probes (a.k.a. synthetic monitoring) to ensure your systems—homelabs, microservices, APIs, websites, or cloud-to-on-prem connections—run smoothly.
+See
+[this post](https://medium.com/@manugarg/why-you-need-probers-f38400f5830e) for why probers provide one of the most reliable monitoring signals.

 <img width="460" src="https://cloudprober.org/homepage.png"/>